Icon for gfsd IntelliJ IDEA

 The basics of static code analysis and some of the best static analysis & linting tools for Java

 Static source code analysis greatly supports a software development team’s efforts to maintain high coding standards.
 While static analysis is becoming quite common, it’s far from being universally practiced.
-(Some sources claim static analysis is used by about half of all developers, but figures range: a 2022 study by Incredibuild states 76% of respondents claim to use static analysis, while JetBrains' Developer Ecosystem 2023 Report found 16% using such tools).
+(A 2022 study by Incredibuild states 76% of respondents claimed to use static analysis, while JetBrains' Developer Ecosystem 2023 Report found 16% using such tools.)

 What is static code analysis?